Flash-Maxi/sql-powerbi-layoffs-analysis/README.md

 - `layoffs_eda.sql` → SQL queries used for exploratory data analysis
 - `insights.md` → Key observations from the analysis

+## Dataset
+The dataset used in this project contains information about layoffs across different companies, industries, and locations from 2020 to 2023.

+- File: `data/layoffs_raw.csv`
+- Contains details such as company, location, industry, total layoffs, percentage laid off, date, and funding raised.

+Note: This dataset is used for educational and analysis purposes.

 ## Outcome
 The project improved the quality and consistency of the layoffs dataset and helped uncover patterns in layoffs across companies, countries, and time.